DataSystemsLab/recdb-postgresql/README.md

 ```
 DROP RECOMMENDER MovieRec
 ```

+Note that if you query a materialized recommender, the three columns listed above will be the only ones returned, and attempting to reference any additional columns will result in an error.

 ### More Complex Queries
 The main benefit of implementing the recommendation functionality inside a database enine (PostgreSQL) is to allow for integration with traditional database operations, e.g., selection, projection, join.